DwivediUtkarsh/EIP-7702/README.md

     nonce,
   });

-  // Pass authorization in sendTransaction const txParams = {
+  // Send transaction with EIP-7702 authorization
+  const hash = await smartAccountClient.sendTransaction({
     to: tokenAddress,
     data: transferCalldata,
-    authorization, // Atomic execution
+    authorization, // EIP-7702: only on first tx
-  };
+    value: 0n,
+  });
 }
 ```

 ### Important Notes

+1. **Same Address**: With `to7702SimpleSmartAccount`, the EOA and smart account share the same address.
+EIP-7702 sets the EOA's code to point to SimpleAccount implementation.

-1. **Authorization Signing**: `to7702SimpleSmartAccount` creates the account but doesn't auto-sign authorization.
+2. **Authorization Signing**: `to7702SimpleSmartAccount` creates the account but doesn't auto-sign authorization.
 You must explicitly call `owner.signAuthorization()`.

-2. **EOA Nonce**: Use the EOA's transaction nonce (`getTransactionCount`), not the smart account nonce.
+3. **EOA Nonce**: Use the EOA's transaction nonce (`getTransactionCount`), not the smart account nonce.

-3. **One-Time Authorization**: Authorization is only required on the first transaction.
-Subsequent transactions don't need it as the smart account code persists on-chain.
+4. **Authorization Pattern**: In this implementation, we only send an EIP-7702 authorization in the first transaction.
+The delegation remains valid until changed, so subsequent UserOperations don't include a new authorization.

-4. **Atomic Execution**: The bundler ensures both EIP-7702 delegation and the UserOperation execute in a single transaction.
+5. **Atomic Execution**: The bundler ensures both EIP-7702 delegation and the UserOperation execute in a single transaction.

 ## Verification